-The field trips for our Classrooms Unleashed programs require a minimum of two adults provided by the school (can be a combination of teachers and parents), per 15 children.
+The field trips for our Classrooms Unleashed programs request a minimum of two adults provided by the school (can be a combination of teachers and parents), per 15 children.
 There is no maximum number of chaperones.

 Q: How does Sierra Nevada Journeys decide where to take the kids on a field trip?

 Sierra Nevada Journeys actively partners with land agencies, parks and conservation organizations to identify field sites that are local to our schools and communities, which provide ideal landscapes for the science topics that we focus on in our programs.

 All of our classroom educators are credentialed teachers, hold a Nevada or California substitute license, or are student teachers enrolled in a University-based teaching program, on their way to a credential.
 We also have robust internship and volunteer programs, so field study teachers are a mix of our credentialed teachers, interns, and volunteers.
 This allows us to provide small group sizes to maximize learning outcomes in the field.

 Q: What should students wear on their field trip?

 Closed toed-shoes and clothing in layers.
 Additional sun protection is also suggested such as hats, sunglasses, and sunscreen.